Featuring a fantastic Judy Garland’s farewell to films…

 Their son wearing a frock and playing a girl and singing his wee heart out is a joy to watch.
 After the show, Bogarde showing his talents singing the National Anthem, with Garland kinda joining in when she knew the lines.
 Whether this scene was played this way intentionally or on purpose, it’s a sweet moment.

 The pair go backstage, where after some egging on Bowman sings with Matt and his overawed friends to general excitement all round.
 Even Donne seems to enjoy watching with the others.
 Bowman asks them to her opening night.
-With these concert scenes showing Judy singing a musical number as Jenny.
+These concert scenes showing Judy singing a musical number as Jenny.
 Be it upbeat or ballad, these easily showing

 Garland Bowman is head of her game.